Skip to content

 grep Search file contents

-execute Run shell command (sandbox only)
+execute Run shell command (when enabled)

 # Agent can call: